mathewmariani/gpr300-sokol/website/src/content/worksessions/worksession0.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 #### Goal

 This worksession involves converting mathematical equations into a shader program for use in the graphics pipeline.
 You will be provided with equations, and your task is to express them in GLSL (OpenGL Shading Language) code.
 This exercise aims to develop your skills in translating equations into a fragment shader for visualization on the GPU.

 Through this practical application, you'll gain hands-on experience in shader programming, connecting mathematical formulations with visual outputs.

+#### Requirements

+There isn't a list of traits that define what a "Physically Based Renderer" is compared to a regular lighting model is, but we will define some common traits that we will implement.

+1. Energy Conservation
+    *   The energy going in must not exceed the energy coming out.
+2. Microfacet Model
+    *   Surfaces are made of microscopic faces that perfectly reflect light.
+3. Fresnel Effect
+    *   The lower the viewing angle on surface is the better the reflection is.
+4. Authored Materials
+    *   Using textures gives us per-fragment control over how each specific surface point should react to light.

+In your own research you may notice that not all tutorials follow these traits, yet they are still considered to be PBR.
+You may also find that not all resources use the same functions or models, this is normal.

 #### Lighting Equation